Dr Zoe Lucock

 Emma is based in North Wales and is available for consultancy, training, and supervision across the UK and internationally.

-Emma has received both doses of her vaccination against COVID-19.
+Emma has received both doses of her vaccination against COVID-19 and a booster.

 Our consultants are fully insured with professional indemnity insurance, follow all relevant regulatory rules and guidance, and strictly adhere to the BACB's Ethics Code for Behavior Analysts.

 Sharp, R. A., Lucock, Z. R., Brand, D., & Cowie, S. (2022).
 Taking stock of what behavior analysts have contributed to working with people with dementia: What have we done and what do we need to do?
 Manuscript under review.

 Lucock, Z. R., Sharp, R. A., & Jones, R. S. (2020).
 Preference for leisure items over edible items in individuals with dementia: A replication.
 Journal of Applied Behavior Analysis.
 Advanced online publication. https://doi.org/10.1002/jaba.679